Java Tips Weblog

 Do you need the ability to create an image of your GUI or a component on your GUI?
 The easiest way to do this would be to use the Robot class and its createScreenCapture(…) method.
 This will work whether you have an AWT or Swing application.
 However, this method is relatively slow as it gets the pixels directly from the screen.
 There must be a better way.

 No reason to worry though because the ScreenImage class will take the above into account when creating an image.
-There are two static methods that can be used to create images:
+There are various static methods that can be used to create images:

 • createDestopImage() – is a convenience method which will create an image of the whole desktop.